VoidLeech/Paths-Are-Roads/readme.md

 A: I see no need to do so.
 There exist mods that allow you to automatically apply data packs to all worlds, and nothing Paths are Roads does is needed during initial world generation, so adding after world creation is fully safe.

 ### Planned Features
-- Add separate tags for various speeds beside the default +40%.
+- Add separate tags for various speeds beside the default +40%, likely as a separate data pack s.t. those don't hurt performance due to empty defaults.
-- Implement a method to mark specific blocks as paths without them actually being paths, likely with something like string underneath the blocks that form your path=road.